 Further, USB modems stick out from whatever device they’re plugged into to, making them easy to steal by passersby.

 When 3G eventually evolved into 4G, the USB stick modems were still in use by customers, but they started to prefer a smaller-footprint, embedded solution.
 Thus, Cradlepoint began buying the actual modem modules from vendors directly and embedding them into higher-quality, more compact enterprise routers — eliminating the challenges related to USB sticks.

 The Benefits of Embedded Modems

 The evolution from 3G to 4G ushered in significant improvements for connectivity.
 With 3G, some companies (such as Verizon and Sprint) were based on CDMA technology, while others (such as AT&T and T-Mobile) were based on GSM technology.
 The two technologies had disparate 3G speeds, and CDMA-based companies needed a way to increase their speeds.
 4G and LTE met the challenge.

 4G has ushered in a new chapter of modem evolution.
+So, how do cellular modems work with 4G?
 Modern routers provide many more enhancements and solutions than the simple connected/disconnected features offered by the earliest USB devices.

 Customer use cases have helped drive enhancements and solutions, too.
 Modems that used to be damaged in high-speed situations in ambulances and police cars, for instance, are now field-tested and shock-certified specifically for in-vehicle use.